 If you have any questions regarding xlCompare, please contact us and we will give you a prompt response.

 Pick the version suitable for your Windows.
 A free trial is available to help you with the decision-making.

 Current Version: 10.0.0

 Build Date: 7/28/2021

-During 10+ years our team is working to provide you a robust and quality software.
+During 10+ years our team has been working to provide you a robust and quality software.
 It boosts your productivity and saves you time and money.
 Just look into our list of changes on the page below to imagine amount of work done on the product.

 64-bit and 32-bit versions are supported